-October lies outside the optimal survey period for general habitat surveys (Smith et al., 2010) but it was possible to classify all habitats on the site to Fossitt level 3.
-October lies outside the the optimal season for surveying breeding birds, bats, amphibians or large mammals.
+October and February lie outside the optimal survey period for general habitat surveys (Smith et al., 2010) but it was possible to classify all habitats on the site to Fossitt level 3.
+October and February lie outside the optimal season for surveying breeding birds and bats while February is within the optimal season for surveying amphibians and Badgers.
 However, given the urban context of the site, this was not a constraint to a full ecological assessment.